Plugin v1.5

 The default WordPress table prefix is wp_.
 Many automated SQL injection payloads are hard-coded to target this default.
 SecureWP renames all database tables and updates all corresponding references in wp_options and wp_usermeta to the new prefix.

 The card footer shows the current prefix.
 Click Generate Random Prefix to produce a safe 5-character prefix (one starting letter followed by three alphanumeric characters plus a trailing underscore, e.g. sp7k_), or type your own.
 Prefix rules: must start with a letter or underscore, contain only letters, numbers, and underscores, and end with an underscore.
-The Execute Change button is disabled when wp-config.php is read-only.
+The Execute Change button is unavailable when SecureWP is not allowed to write configuration changes.

 After clicking Execute Change, an inline confirmation panel expands requiring you to enter the new prefix and check I have created a database backup before the Confirm Change button becomes active.